teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 ## Clustering

 The clustering allows you to solve issues regarding case inconsistencies, incoherent use of either the singular or plural form, and simple spelling mistakes.
+We apply those to the object categories for the next step of cleaning.

 > <hands-on-title>Clustering of similar categories</hands-on-title>
 >